Governance

 Profiles must fully specify:

-- Execution context schema
+- Execution context schema (cumulative tracking)

-- TTL limits
+bounds,intent,commitment,decision_owner) - TTL limits (default and max)

 - Retention minimum